 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition was published by St. Martin's Griffin on March 13, 2012 and has 468 pages.
+This urban fantasy is a hardcover edition that was published by St. Martin's Griffin on March 13, 2012 and has 468 pages.

 Explore it on Goodreads or Amazon.